qbss/installit/README.md

 vimconfig - TFL plugins and more for the Vi-IMproved (VIM) modal text editor. wcdl - Crawl WallpapersCraft for desktop backgrounds.
 Includes wcdl tools.
 ```

+I hope you enjoy insit as much as I enjoyed writing it.